-Brace yourself: some jargon and terminology is coming.
+Brace yourself: some jargon and terminology are coming.

 Technology has advanced enough to enable the discipline of Machine Intelligence, which essentially enables a machine to translate a massive data set (by way of analytics) into an output that is meaningful for human beings.